umrover/embedded-testbench/README.md

 - [ ] Implement HBridge Error Checking pins
 - [ ] CRC error checking
 - [ ] DMA working for the spectral sensors/test DMA for the smubs library in the process
+- [ ] DMA for the UART send/receive functions